wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![](./llm-loop-4.png)

-Let's see this in action!
+## The Real Thing

-I've built my own coding agent so I could understand the agent loop better.
+I've built my own coding agent so I could understand the agent loop better myself.

 This agent follows the same loop described in this blog post and it has access to four tools: read files, write files, search files and list files and directories.